THCa vs Delta 9: Effects, Differences & Similarities

 New users can begin with whichever they are comfortable trying.
 THC can hit people differently.
 Edible versions of THC can take an exceptionally long time to hit, so be patient if you don’t start feeling the effects right away.

-Where Can I Buy THCa & Delta 9?
+Where Can I Buy THCa and Delta 9?

 Learn More